-As a child I loved the tender thin Cape Malay pancakes or crepes that were curled into tubes and wrapped around cardamom and cinnamon scented sweetened coconut.
-As a teenager I loved them with macerated fresh berries.
+As a child I loved the tender thin Cape Malay pancakes or crepes that were curled into tubes and wrapped around cardamom and cinnamon scented sweetened cooked coconut filling.

-I learned to make pancakes from my father’s eldest sister Fatima, who passed away when I was a child.
+I learned how to make pancakes from my father’s eldest sister Fatima, who passed away when I was a child.
 These pancakes are similar to french crepes and nothing like the fluffy American pancakes we saw on television as children.
-They are still one of my favorite Ramadhan treats, although my aunt’s recipe is long lost.
+They are still one of my favorite Ramadhan treats, although my aunt’s delicious pancake recipe is long lost.

-During my childhood I spent many an afternoon at Tietie’s house (that’s what we called her) when we visited my paternal aunts on a weekend.
+I spent many an hour at Tietie’s house (that’s what we called her) when we visited my paternal aunts on a weekend.
 She would ask me about my day and we would go into the kitchen and make stuff.
 Sometimes breakfast or a snack with tea while she listened to my chatter, or sometimes she would let me help her make things from scratch.

-My favorite were her Cape Malay pancakes filled with sweetened boiled coconut.
+My favorite was her easy basic pancake recipe with easy coconut filling.
 She was incredibly patient with me and always took her time to explain what she was doing and why she was doing it.

-I have tried many sweet and savory crepe or pancake recipes in the past and they all left something to be desired.
-Some pancakes were too thick, some too chewy and others too tough.
-I finally found the perfect pancake recipe in one of my mother’s Two in One Cookery collection publications from 1994.
+I tried many sweet and savory crepe recipes in the past and they all left something to be desired.
+Some crepes were too thick, some too chewy and others too tough.
+I finally found the perfect thin pancake recipe without baking powder in one of my mother’s Two in One Cookery collection publications from 1994.

-These are soft gossamer thin pancakes that are lovely eaten hot or at room temperature, immediately or the next day and are suitable for breakfast, iftar or dessert.
-The pancakes may also be filled with berry compote or macerated fresh berries.
-They are also a perfect vehicle for crepe suzette with orange segments and juice or with caramelised condensed milk and sliced bananas.
+These are soft gossamer thin pancakes that are lovely eaten hot or at room temperature.
+They can be served immediately or the next day and are suitable for breakfast, iftar or dessert.
+For breakfast crepes the pancakes may be filled with berry compote or macerated fresh berries.
+They are also a perfect vehicle for crepe suzette with orange segments and juice or with caramelised condensed milk and sliced bananas for dessert.

 They are so easy to make you will be wondering how something so simple can taste so delicious.
-My only tip for making the best crepe in the world is to let the batter rest overnight if you can, a few hours will be adequate too.
+My only tip for making the best tender crepes in the world is to let the batter rest overnight if you can, although a few hours will be adequate too.
 It gives a wonderfully tender end result and few or no accidental breakages.

 Cape Malay Pancakes with coconut or macerated berries